-- understanding the risk of flooding fro the sewer network
+- understanding the risk of flooding from the sewer network

 This will provide a shared understanding of the underlying causes and mechanisms of flooding.

-We support local authorities with our knowledge of the sewer network, to improve the understanding of the flood risk from surface water.
-This helps them produce their Surface Water Management Plans, which are required in certain areas under the Flood Risk Management Act.
+Scottish Water support local authorities by sharing our knowledge of the sewer network, to help improve the understanding of the risk of flooding from surface water.
+This information is used to support the local authority’s Surface Water Management Plans, which are required in areas which have been identified to be at significant risk of surface water flooding under the Flood Risk Management Act.

 Flood Risk Management Strategies

 The first Flood Risk Management Strategies were launched in 2015.
 These co-ordinated national plans bring together the organisations at the forefront of flood risk management and set a framework for how flooding will be managed.
 The Flood Risk Management Strategies will be updated on a six yearly cycle, with the second Flood Risk Management Strategies to be published by SEPA in December 2021.